Travel Guide Customize Your Trip

 Q. What kinds of banking facilities are in Nepal?

-Nepal has modern banking facilities and some international banks even have offices in Kathmandu.
-Almost all foreign currencies along with credit cards such as American Express, Visa, and Master cards are accepted here.
-Moreover, we have also ATM facilities.
+Nepal has modern banking facilities; some international banks even have offices in Kathmandu.
+Almost all foreign currencies and credit cards, such as American Express, Visa, and Master cards, are accepted here.
+Moreover, we also have ATM facilities.

 Q. Does Above The Himalaya accept credit cards?

 Above The Himalayas, Trekking accepts American Express, Visa, and Master cards.
-When you are paying in Nepal, we kindly request you to pay in Cash as the bank charges for credit cards are quite high.
+When you pay in Nepal, we kindly request that you pay in cash, as the bank charges for credit cards are high.

-Q. Do you know how many hours we walk every day on the trek?
+Q. Do you know how many hours we walk daily on the trek?

 Q. What’s the currency of Nepal?